 - Which equates to a composite score of 100 points or more possible

-There is a proposal to eliminate clinical decision support and clinical provider order entry (CPOE) objectives which are more rudimentary measures of the current Meaningful Use program.
-The new measures are again focused more on more advanced usage of E.H.R. technology.
+There is a proposal to end clinical decision support and clinical provider order entry (CPOE) goals, which are more basic measures of the current Meaningful Use program.
+The new measures focus more on advanced usage of E.H.R. technology.

 Risk Adjustment Mechanisms for Value Based Care – Stay Tuned

-There are no firm commitments from CMS but we can expect revisions to Risk Adjustment methods in the future.
+There are no firm commitments from CMS but we can expect changes to Risk Adjustment methods in the future.

-The Affordable Care Act (ACA) provides for a program of risk adjustment in the individual and small group markets in 2014 as Marketplaces are implemented and new market reforms take effect.
-The purpose of risk adjustment is to lessen or eliminate the influence of risk selection on the premiums that plans charge.
+The Affordable Care Act (ACA) provides for a program of risk adjustment in the individual and small group markets in 2014 while Marketplaces are put in place and new market reforms take effect.
+The purpose of risk adjustment is to lessen or end the influence of risk selection on the premiums that plans charge.